Paul Robinson (footballer, born 1979): Leeds United

-Born in Beverley, Humberside, Robinson played local Sunday league football in the Hull Boys Sunday League.
+Born in Beverley, East Yorkshire, Robinson played local Sunday league football in the Hull Boys Sunday League.
 He played in the York City youth system before coming through the youth ranks at Leeds United after joining following a trial.
 He won the FA Youth Cup with Leeds during the 1996–97 season, and kept a clean sheet on his senior debut, a 0–0 draw against Chelsea on 25 October 1998.

 Robinson's appearances at Leeds were at first sporadic, although he did play in a UEFA Champions League match against Barcelona, which finished 1–1.
 He was Leeds' number two goalkeeper behind Nigel Martyn, making five league appearances in his debut season and none in the following season.
 He made 16 appearances in the 2000–01 season, following Martyn sustaining an injury, but did not play a league match in the following season.
 Terry Venables dropped Martyn after he requested a break from pre-season training after the 2002 FIFA World Cup.
 Robinson became Leeds' number one goalkeeper as a result, with Robinson playing in all 38 matches of the 2002–03 season.
 Martyn left for Everton at the start of the following season, with young goalkeepers Danny Milosevic and Scott Carson taking over as backups for Robinson.

 During the 2003–04 season, Robinson scored his first professional goal, a header against Swindon Town in the closing moments of a League Cup match.
 The goal levelled the scores and forced extra time; with no further goals scored during extra time, the match then went to a penalty shoot-out.
 Robinson saved a penalty, whilst a Swindon player missed another one by hitting the post, resulting in Leeds winning the match.
 Leeds were subsequently relegated from the Premier League that season, with Robinson conceding 75 goals in 36 matches, being sent off in one match.
 He made 119 appearances in total for Leeds, 95 in the Premier League, during his seven-year spell at the club, and was also voted Player of the Year by the Leeds United supporters' club in 2003.